AdobeDocs/campaign-web.en/help/v8/offers/gs-offer-management.md

 >[!NOTE]
 >
->The Campaign Web user interface focuses on the most common offer management activities.
+>The Campaign Web user interface focuses on the most common offer management usage.
 Advanced configurations remain available in the Campaign Client Console.
 Refer to the [Campaign v8 documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/offers/interaction.html){target="_blank"}

 <!--
 and check the [Campaign Web and client console capability matrix](../get-started/capability-matrix.md#offer-capabilities) for the current scope.